-- 1. Proposed amendments to a Land Use Change Permit approved under this Code or the Unified Land Use Resolution of 2008: - 2.
+- 1. Proposed amendments to a Land Use Change Permit approved under this Code or the Unified Land Use Resolution of 2008; - 2.
 Proposed amendments to conditional use permits and special use permits approved by the BOCC under the Zoning Resolution of 1978; - 3.
 Change of a specific condition(s) of approval as identified in a final approval made by the Decision-Making Body.
-Any requested change of a specific condition(s) as identified in a resolution adopted by the BOCC shall be considered a Substantial Modification, unless approved in accordance with Section 4-120 Temporary Use Permit.
+Any requested change of a specific condition(s) as identified in a resolution adopted by the BOCC shall be considered a Substantial Modification.